This post may contain affiliate links. See site Terms here.

 Reach underneath the dough and grab about one-quarter of it.
 Gently stretch this section of dough and fold it over the top of the other side of the dough.
 Repeat three more times with the remaining dough, until the salt and yeast are fully enclosed.

-Use the pincer method (Using a pincerlike grip with your thumb and forefinger, squeeze big chunks of dough and then tighten your grip to cut through the dough.
+Pince the dough the pincer method (Using a pincerlike grip with your thumb and forefinger, squeeze big chunks of dough and then tighten your grip to cut through the dough so you can get all the ingredients really incorporated).
 Do this repeatedly, working through the entire mass of dough.
 With your other hand, turn the tub while you’re mixing to give your active hand a good angle of attack.), alternating with folding the dough to fully integrate the ingredients.
-Cut and fold, cut and fold.
-The target dough temperature at the end of the mix is 77 to 78 degrees.
+Do this for 5 minutes.
+Let rest for 30 minutes.

-Fold.
-This dough needs 1 fold.
-It’s best to apply the fold 30 to 60 minutes after mixing.
-After folding, lightly coat the dough and the bottom of the tub with olive oil to help prevent sticking.
-When the dough is about double its original volume, about 6 hours after mixing, it’s ready to be divided.
+Then lightly coat the dough and the bottom of the tub with olive oil to help prevent sticking.
+Let it rest, covered at room temperature, for 5-6 hours, or until doubled.
+When the dough is about double its original volume, it’s ready to be divided.

 Divide.
 Moderately flour a work surface about 2 feet wide.
 With floured hands, gently ease the dough out of the tub.
 With your hands still floured, pick up the dough and ease it back down onto the work surface in a somewhat even shape.
-Dust the entire top of the dough with flour, then cut it into 5 equal-size pieces with a dough knife or plastic dough scraper.
-Each piece should weigh about 340 grams; you can eyeball it or use a scale.
+Dust the entire top of the dough with flour, then cut it into 6 equal-size pieces with a dough knife or plastic dough scraper.

-To prep for the pizza put the pizza stone in the oven and heat to 550 degrees.
-(If it only goes to 500 that's fine, you'll just bake it a little longer.)
+To prep for the pizza put the pizza stone in the oven and heat to 550°F or the hottest your oven will go (heat it on the BAKE feature, not broil).
+(If it only goes to 500°F that's fine, you'll just bake it a little longer.)

 Forming the Pizza

 Remove the dough ball from the refrigerator, put it on the floured work surface and gently pat it down a bit to coat the bottom with flour.
-Leaving about 1 inch of the outer rim undeflated, punch down the middle, then flip the dough over and repeat.
+Leaving about 1 inch of the outer rim undeflated to be your crust, punch down the middle, then flip the dough over and repeat.

-Spread the dough on the floured peel and run your hands around the perimeter to shape it into a round and work out the kinks.
+Spread the dough on the floured pizza peel and run your hands around the perimeter to shape it into a round and work out the kinks.
+Shake the peel to make sure your dough doesn't stick to it.

 Cooking the Pizza

 Add pizza toppings.
-Slide dough off pizza peel into oven (onto pizza stone - leave stone in the oven).
-Bake for 5-6 minutes at 550 (if your oven only goes to 500, bake for 7-8 minutes), then turn to broil for 1-2 minutes to get the cheese and crust browned.
+Slide dough off pizza peel into oven (onto pizza stone – leave stone in the oven).
+Bake for 5-6 minutes at 550 (if your oven only goes to 500, bake for 7-8 minutes), or until tops of crust and cheese are browning.

 Remove with pizza peel and transfer to a cool surface (we use a large cutting board or baking sheet).
 Let rest for 5 minutes before cutting and serving.